The Most Famous

 People

-Pantheon has 2 people classified as Bulgarian gymnasts born between 1865 and 1959.
-Of these 2, 1 (50.00%) of them are still alive today.
-The most famous living Bulgarian gymnasts include Stoyan Deltchev.
-The most famous deceased Bulgarian gymnasts include Charles Champaud.
-As of April 2024, 2 new Bulgarian gymnasts have been added to Pantheon including Charles Champaud, and Stoyan Deltchev.
+Pantheon has 4 people classified as Bulgarian gymnasts born between 1865 and 1969.
+Of these 4, 2 (50.00%) of them are still alive today.
+The most famous living Bulgarian gymnasts include Stoyan Deltchev, and Adriana Dunavska.
+The most famous deceased Bulgarian gymnasts include Charles Champaud, and Lubomir Geraskov.
+As of April 2024, 2 new Bulgarian gymnasts have been added to Pantheon including Adriana Dunavska, and Lubomir Geraskov.